Skip to Content

 Remedy for dry itchy ears: Book an appointment with your GP and they will decide the best course of action and treatment.
 If you have dandruff, switch your shampoo and conditioner to a dandruff product or one that is kinder to your skin like some of the organic brands available.

 At-home remedies like olive oil and aloe vera can help restore the natural pH of your ear.
-There are also some numbing creams that can reduce the symptoms of itching like capsaicin creams.
+Some numbing creams can reduce the symptoms of itching like capsaicin creams.

 Itchy Inside Ear